MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-service-configuration-in-system-center-2016.md

 ---
 title: Get Service Configuration activity in System Center
-description: Descrbies the Get Service Configuration activity that is used in a runbook to return all service configurations on the VMM management server that meet the filtering criteria. ms.date: 01/17/2018 ms.prod: system-center ms.technology: orchestrator
+description: Describes the Get Service Configuration activity that is used in a runbook to return all service configurations on the VMM management server that meet the filtering criteria. ms.date: 01/17/2018 ms.prod: system-center ms.technology: orchestrator